The Importance Of Examining Your Beliefs

 They only recognize what lies within the walls they have constructed around their beliefs, which then prevents them from exploring any truth that lies outside the wall.
 These false assumptions of certainty therefore make them ignorant of the true reality of the world and the true reality of themselves.

 A false assumption of certainty is something that you regard to be true, but is in fact false.
-These false certainties can present a great barrier to self-improvement, because they tend to distort reality and lead to self-deception.
-False certainties cause you to view things in the way you want to see them, rather than how they really are.
-By doing so, they blind you to the truth by showing you an illusion.
+These false certainties can present a barrier to self-improvement, because they tend to distort reality and lead to self-deception.

-Since a person can only truly change their life once they become fully aware of the person they are, it is therefore important to accept the possibility that many of the things which you regard to be true about yourself, may actually be false.
+Since a person can only truly change their life once they become fully aware of the person they are, it is therefore important to accept the possibility that many of the things which you regard to be true about yourself may actually be false.

 This understanding is often referred to as your “level of consciousness”, which simply describes how enlightened or aware you are of the truth about yourself and the world you live in.